abpframework/abp/docs/en/Distributed-Lock.md

 # Distributed Lock
 Distributed locks are very useful to manage many processes that request the same object.
+In a normal case, accessing the same object from different threads or services can corrupt the value of objects.
+In terms of accuracy, we may need to protect the value that's why a lock will be necessary.
+On another hand, it will protect from more times triggered hence you will provide more efficiency.
-They are used to handle conflict between these requests.
+To summarize, It's used to handle conflict between these requests.
 Once obtaining anyone it, the others need to wait till give up free.

 # Providers
-`MedallionAbpDistributedLock`
 Distributed locks system provides an abstraction that can be implemented by any vendor/provider.

+ * `MedallionAbpDistributedLock`
 ABP depends on [DistributedLock.Core](https://www.nuget.org/packages/DistributedLock.Core) library which provides a distributed locking system for concurrency control in a distributed environment.
 There are [many distributed lock providers](https://github.com/madelson/DistributedLock#implementations) including Redis, SqlServer and ZooKeeper.
 You may use the one you want.
 Here, I will show the Redis provider.

 This provider contains a method named TryAcquireAsync and this method returns null if the lock could not be handled.
 > Name is a mandatory field.
 It keeps the locked provider name.
 > Timeout is set as default.
 If it fells deadlock and doesn't work properly you can use define the time to kill it.
->CancellationToken is set as default.
+> CancellationToken is set as default.
 It enables cooperative cancellation between threads, thread pool work items, or Task objects

 Also, you should add [DistributedLock.Redis](https://www.nuget.org/packages/DistributedLock.Redis) NuGet package to your project, then add the following code into the ConfigureService method of your ABP module class.